What this measures

 Cities included

 The 50 largest US cities by metropolitan population (2020 census).
 Coordinates reflect city center.
-AirNow queries use a 50-kilometer search radius to find the nearest active reporting stations.
+Open-Meteo returns grid-cell values for the coordinates provided; no station radius search is required.

 Disclaimer: Boner Weather Report measures outdoor environmental variables with documented vascular mechanisms.
 It is an environmental index, not a clinical assessment.
 It does not predict individual health outcomes and does not account for personal physiology, medication, health status, or indoor conditions.
 Nothing on this page constitutes medical advice.
 Data is provided for informational and entertainment purposes.
 Consult a qualified clinician before making health decisions based on environmental data.
-Source agencies (EPA, NOAA) retain all rights to their respective data.
+Weather and air quality data sourced from Open-Meteo (ECMWF/CAMS).
+Open-Meteo is open-source and available under the CC BY 4.0 license.